AI & Technology Leadership

 In my experience leading AI initiatives within a large organization, we were thrilled to launch our first AI-driven personalization model—believing it would completely transform the customer experience.
 But instead of creating delight, it did the opposite.

-2. We underestimated people readiness.
+2. We underestimated people readiness and workflow change.

-3. We lacked governance structures.
+3. We lacked clear governance for production use.

 Lesson learned: AI success isn't about technology.
 It's about transformation.